FATBO1/c_project/README.md

 - Users can input various data to create the bar charts
   - Name of Title
-  - Category
+  - Number of Categories
   - Category Value
   - Name of X axis
-- Sorting of alphabetical and barlength
+- Sorting according to alphabetical order or bar length
-- Save chart to text file
+- Saving of chart to a text file
-  - Users can determine file name
+  - Users can determine the file name
 - Input validation

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Additonal Features
+## Additional Features

-- Modify chart after it is printed
+- Modify the chart after it is printed
 - Import and Export to CSV
 - Coloured Bar charts
 - Create New Chart